 A recent white paper from VeriSign, a global provider of Internet infrastructure services, asks some key questions that strongly affect issues of consumer trust and loyalty online:

 - How can I improve incoming traffic from search engines?

-- Should I really worry about my web site getting attached by malware?
+- Should I really worry about my website getting attacked by malware?

-In a world filled with news about WikiLeaks, identity theft and vicious cyber-attacks, your customers need to feel as safe in your online environment as they do in the best of the brick-and-mortar world.
-In addition, a Marketing Trust Study, conducted by Yankelovich Partners, the results showed that consumer resistance to marketing and advertising has reached an all-time high.
-White paper Customer Knowledge as Wellspring of Innovation addresses the consumers trust issues with marketing.
+In a world filled with news about WikiLeaks, identity theft, and vicious cyber-attacks, your customers need to feel as safe in your online environment as they do in the best of the brick-and-mortar world.
+In addition, a Marketing Trust Study, conducted by Yankelovich Partners, results showed that consumer resistance to marketing and advertising has reached an all-time high.
+To learn more about consumer trust issues in marketing, you can read our whitepaper, Customer Knowledge as Wellspring of Innovation.

-A survey published by Javelin Strategy recently indicates that 80 percent of online shoppers want more assurances that their information is secure.
-Meanwhile, the web site Antiphishing.org, estimates that more than 10 million computers are infected with malware.
+A survey published by Javelin Strategy recently indicates that 80 percent of online shoppers want more assurance that their information is secure.
+Meanwhile, the website Antiphishing.org, estimates that more than 10 million computers are infected with malware.

 “Convincing users to click on your listing can be tough,” the white paper notes.
 “Building something as ephemeral and ineffable as trust is difficult, particularly if you set out to do it yourself …. (customers) need obvious indicators that a business has taken the steps needed to assure their site is a safe, trustworthy, secure place to visit and buy online.”